Parameter Estimation in Adaptive Control of Time-Varying Systems Under a Range of Excitation Conditions: Update Law with a Time-Varying Learning Rate

 where $\Omega_0$ is a symmetric positive semi-definite matrix with $0\leq\Omega_0\leq I$ and denotes a filtered normalized regressor matrix. $\lambda_{\Gamma}$ and $\lambda_{\Omega}$ are arbitrary positive scalars and $\kappa$ is chosen so that $\kappa>\Gamma_{max}^{-1}$.
 These scalars represent various weights of the proposed algorithm.
 The main contribution of this paper is the adaptive law in \eqref{e:theta_dot_AR}, \eqref{e:Gamma_Update}, and \eqref{e:Omega_Update}, which will be shown to result in bounded solutions in Section \ref{s:Stability} which tend exponentially fast to a compact set if $\phi(t)$ is finitely exciting.
 If in addition, $\phi(t)$ is persistently exciting, exponentially fast convergence to a compact set will occur $\forall t\geq t_0$.

 \begin{remark} It should be noted that while different aspects of the algorithm in \eqref{e:theta_dot_AR}, \eqref{e:Gamma_Update}, and \eqref{e:Omega_Update} have been explored in the literature, a combined algorithm as presented and analyzed here has not been reported thus far.
 For example, filtered regressor outer products are considered in \cite{Krstic_1995a,Roy_2018,Cho_2018}, but parameters are assumed to be constant.
-Projection-based update laws have additionally been considered in \cite{Narendra2005,Narendra_1989,Krstic_1995,Ioannou1996,Lavretsky2013}.
-It is the fact that we have the use of $\Gamma$ in \eqref{e:Gamma_Update} which is adjusted with $\Omega$, the fact that we are using projections to contain $\Gamma$ within a bounded set, and that we are using a filtered version of $\phi\phi^T$ together with normalization to adjust $\Omega$ as in \eqref{e:Omega_Update} that enables our proposed algorithm to have desirable convergence properties, over a range of excitation conditions. \end{remark} \begin{remark} The projection operator employed in \eqref{e:Gamma_Update} is one method to bound the time-varying learning rate.
-Instead of \eqref{e:Gamma_Update}, one can also use a time-varying forgetting factor to provide for $\lVert\Gamma(t)\rVert\leq\Gamma_{max}$ of the form
+It is the fact that we have the use of $\Gamma$ in \eqref{e:Gamma_Update} in a specific manner (see choice of $\mathcal{Y}(t)$), the fact that we are using projections to contain $\Gamma$ within a bounded set, and that we are using a filtered version of $\phi\phi^T$ together with normalization to adjust $\Omega$ as in \eqref{e:Omega_Update} that enables our proposed algorithm to have desirable convergence properties, over a range of excitation conditions. \end{remark} \begin{remark} The projection operator employed in \eqref{e:Gamma_Update} is one method to bound the time-varying learning rate.
+Instead of \eqref{e:Gamma_Update}, one can also use a time-varying forgetting factor, $(1-\lVert\Gamma(t)\rVert/\Gamma_{max})$, to provide for $\lVert\Gamma(t)\rVert\leq\Gamma_{max}$ in an update of the form $\dot{\Gamma}(t)=\lambda_{\Gamma}(1-\lVert\Gamma(t)\rVert/\Gamma_{max})\left[\Gamma(t)-\kappa\Gamma(t)\Omega(t)\Gamma(t)\right]$.
+While the time-varying forgetting factor also achieves a bounded $\lVert\Gamma(t)\rVert$, it is more conservative than the projection operator in \eqref{e:Gamma_Update} as it is always active.
+In comparison, the projection operator as in \eqref{e:Gamma_Update} only provides limiting action if $\Gamma(t)$ is in a specified boundary region and the direction of evolution of $\Gamma(t)$ causes $\mathcal{F}(\Gamma)$ to increase.
+An equivalence between time-varying forgetting factors and projection operators may be drawn using the square root of the function in \eqref{e:Projection_AC} with $\theta^*_{max}=0$, $\varepsilon=\Gamma_{max}$, and the limiting action always active. \end{remark} \begin{remark} It can be noted that while the regressor normalization in \eqref{e:Omega_Update} is optional for linear regression systems \cite{Slotine_1989,Li_1990}, it is required for general adaptive control problems in the presence of system dynamics as the regressor cannot be assumed to be bounded. \end{remark} \begin{remark} The standard parameter update in \eqref{e:theta_dot_nom} requires $N\times m$ integrations to adjust the $N\times m$ parameters $\theta$.
+Given that the updates for both $\Gamma$ and $\Omega$ result in symmetric matrices, an additional $N(N+1)/2$ integrations are required for each update for a total increase of $N(N+1)$ integrations. \end{remark}